imbeimainz/EMMA_Supplement/README.md

 6- Then open `emma_supplement/EMMA_supplement.qmd`

-7- Navigate to section `# Environment restoration and reproducibility check` and start executing code
+7- Finally, navigate to section `# Environment restoration and reproducibility check` and start executing the code